- A time-tested design

-We usually only cover digital weather stations here on The Weather Station Experts, but the Stratus Precision Rain Gauge is something we think even current weather station owners should pick up.
-It’s quickly become a favorite here, and it’s all about the Stratus rain gauge’s precision accuracy.
+We usually only cover digital weather stations here on The Weather Station Experts.
+Still, we think even current weather station owners should pick the Stratus Precision Rain Gauge.
+It’s quickly become a favorite here, and it’s all about the Stratus rain gauge’s precision and accuracy.
 But why would you want an analog rain gauge if your digital weather station can measure rain?

 Digital rain gauges can’t compete

-The Stratus Precision Rain Gauge is the best rain gauge on the market and is a bestseller despite it being many times more expensive than your typical store-bought rain gauge.
-Stratus based the design on a National Weather Service standard, and it holds up to 11 inches of rain thanks to its dual cylinder measuring tube design, and will accurately monitor rainfall down to 0.01″ increments.
+The Stratus Rain Gauge is the best rain gauge on the market and is a bestseller despite being many times more expensive than your typical store-bought rain gauge.
+Stratus based the design on a National Weather Service standard, and it holds up to 11 inches of rain thanks to its dual cylinder measuring tube design.
+It will accurately monitor rainfall down to 0.01″ increments.

 We have a Stratus installed here at our testing site to help us gauge the accuracy of the digital rain gauges we test, and it hasn’t failed us.
-It’s made of heavy-duty UV-resistant polycarbonate (a durable clear plastic), allowing it to be frost-resistant and withstand rough weather.
-While we’ve only had our Stratus Precision Rain Gauge for about a year, long-term owners report years of trouble-free use.
+It’s made of heavy-duty UV-resistant polycarbonate (a durable clear plastic), making it frost and weather-resistant.
+We’ve only had our Stratus Precision Rain Gauge for years, and we can report years of trouble-free use.

 That said, once you purchase your rain gauge, we recommend watching CoCoRAHS’ educational videos to learn how to use it properly.
 We’ve included the entire set of training videos below for your convenience.

-While you don’t have to watch all of them unless you plan to participate in CoCoRAHS, these videos will teach you the basics of measuring rainfall (and snowfall) correctly.
+While you don’t have to watch all of them unless you plan to participate in CoCoRAHS, these videos will teach you the basics of correctly measuring rainfall (and snowfall).
 We recommend following their suggestions as close as possible for the most accurate measurements.

 Reading the rain gauge is simple.
 As rain falls, it will accumulate within the smaller cylinder.
-To read the gauge, you’ll need to have the gauge at eye level.
+You’ll need to have the gauge at eye level to read the gauge.
 The measurement is where the lowest point of the water inside the cylinder falls, called the meniscus.

 The meniscus develops due to the surface tension of the water in contact with the inner tube’s sides.
 The picture above illustrates this.
 The bottom of the meniscus is closest to .30″, which would be the measurement.

-Can I measure snowfall with my Stratus Precision Rain Gauge?
+Can I measure snowfall with my Stratus Rain Gauge?

-For measuring snowfall, you’ll need to remove both the inner cylinder and the funnel.
+You’ll need to remove both the inner cylinder and the funnel for measuring snowfall.
 Allow the snow to accumulate inside the outer cylinder.
 When you’re ready to take a measurement, bring the rain gauge inside, and fill the inner cylinder with warm water.

-Be sure to take a measurement first of how much water you’re adding.
-Pour the inner cylinder water into the outer cylinder that’s filled with snow, then let it melt (carefully sloshing around the contents helps speed the process).
+Be sure first to measure how much water you’re adding.
+Pour the inner cylinder water into the outer cylinder filled with snow, then let it melt (carefully sloshing around the contents helps speed the process).
 Once fully melted, use the method above to obtain your measurement, subtracting the warm water measurement from your total.

 The resulting number is the “water equivalent” of your snowfall measurement.
-Some people prefer to use the “core sample” method for better accuracy, which is discussed in the CoCoRAHS videos we linked above.
+Some people prefer to use the “core sample” method for better accuracy, as discussed in the CoCoRAHS videos we linked above.